scrapy/scrapy/docs/topics/request-response.rst

-If you need to be able to override the request fingerprinting for arbitrary requests from your spider callbacks, you may implement a request fingerprinter that reads fingerprints from :attr:`request.meta <scrapy.http.Request.meta>` when available, and then falls back to :func:`scrapy.utils.request.fingerprint`.
+If you need to be able to override the request fingerprinting for arbitrary requests from your spider callbacks, you may implement a request fingerprinter that reads fingerprints from :attr:`request.meta <scrapy.Request.meta>` when available, and then falls back to :func:`scrapy.utils.request.fingerprint`.
 For example: